The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

 Located in the Northern part of the state, the Great Salt Lake is clearly one of the most famous things in Utah.
 It was on the shores of the lake that the Mormons first settled, founding salt lake city, the capital and biggest city in Utah.
 Metropolitan Salt Lake City has more than 1.2 million people.

-The great salt lake is a terminal lake, and as so it doesn’t have an outlet besides evaporation.
-It has three main tributaries (Jordan, Weber, and Bear rivers ) which bring about 1 million tons of mineral per year.
+The great salt lake is a terminal lake, and as so, it doesn’t have an outlet besides evaporation.
+It has three main tributaries (Jordan, Weber, and Bear rivers ), which bring about 1 million tons of minerals per year.
 These minerals accumulate when the water evaporates and give the lake a high level of salinity, much higher than seawater.

 The high density of the water makes swimming in the lake quite hard, but floating is easy and fun.
 It’s a similar experience to the Dead Sea in Israel and Jordan.
 Unfortunately, it is very difficult to develop touristic infrastructures due to the continuous fluctuation of the water levels on the shore.
 Nevertheless, Bridger Bay Beach is maybe the most inviting beach on the entire lake. with two miles of wide white oolitic sand.

 The Great Salt Lake is a remnant of the much large ice-age Lake Bonneville, which occupied a large portion of Northwest Utah.
 With the end of the Ice Age, Lake Bonneville receded gradually until becoming today’s Great Salt Lake.
 This takes us to the next thing on our list of what Utah is famous for, the Bonneville speedway.